 Create a Blueprint

-Find out How Much Wattage Is Needed
+Find out How Much Wattage of Recessed Lights Is Needed

 There are a few factors to examine when determining the total wattage required for a room.
 For an average-sized room, all you’ll need to do is take the square footage from step 1 and multiply it by 1.5.
 If the room is more spacious, has high ceilings, and requires more light, then times the square footage by 3.

-Decide What Type of Lighting You Want
+Decide What Type of Pot Lights You Want

 Recessed lighting comes in different types, styles, functions, and sizes.
-To create the perfect balance of beauty and illumination in your lighting plan, determine what type of lighting you want for your room.
+To create the perfect balance of beauty and illumination in your lighting plan, determine what type of pot lights you want for your room.
 Bigger recessed light fixtures are better suited to higher ceilings because they give off more light.
 Smaller lighting units, however, work better on lower ceilings.

 Discover the Number of Pot Lights Required for Your Room